koalyptus/check-my-secrets/README.md

-# Check-my-secrets
+# Check My Secrets

-> NodeJS script checking whether any of my passwords used online are compromised.
+> NodeJS script checking whether any of the passwords used online are compromised.

 It uses the `';--have i been pwned?` V3 API, specifically the `GET` `https://api.pwnedpasswords.com/range/{first 5 hash chars}` to determine if a password is compromised.